 Maintain a Small Flower and Herb Garden

-Edited by Mian Sheilette Ong, Eng, Lynn, Anonymous
+Edited by Mian Sheilette Ong, Eng, Lynn, Nuance

 Part of having a sustainable home these days is maintaining a small flower and herb garden.
 Waking up every day and seeing a small patch of soil come to life is a refreshing feeling.
-Flowers and herbs that grow through your care bring your home a special warm and welcoming feeling.
+Flowers and herbs that thrive through your care, brings a special warm and welcoming feeling to your home.
 However, you should take note that starting and maintaining an herb and flower garden takes planning, effort, and time.
 These plants are not made of plastic.
 They don't stay vibrant just by placing them in soil.
 They need proper tending and attention, just like any living organism.
 Imagine yourself picking flowers and harvesting herbs for your own use.
 You can beautify your home without purchasing from a local flower shop.
 You can make pesto without buying the processed bottled version from the grocery store.
-If you maintain your small garden well, it can very well change your life.
+If you maintain your small garden, it could very well change your life.

-The Usual Mistakes in Flower and Herb Gardening
+The Usual Mistakes Made in Flower and Herb Gardening

-It's easy to tell yourself that you will be starting a small flower and herb garden.
+It's easy to decide to start a small flower and herb garden.
+It's a great idea.
 Usually, many people start the endeavor without any amount of preparation, thinking it's easy to just let the plants grow.
-Below are some of the common mistakes made in having a small flower and herb garden:
+Below are some of the common mistakes made in having a small flower and herb garden and how to avoid them:

 - 1Purchasing unhealthy flowers and herbs.Advertisement